-If you’re only using cooking spray to prevent your baked goods from sticking to the pan, you’re only tapping a fraction of its potential.
-Here’s how to put this pantry staple to work all around the house.
+If you're only using cooking spray to prevent your baked goods from sticking to the pan, you're tapping just a fraction of its potential.
+Here's how to put this pantry staple to work all around the house.

 Use Cooking Spray to Prevent Sticky Rice and Pasta

 Most cooks know that a little cooking oil in the boiling water will keep rice or pasta from sticking together when you drain it.
 If you run out of cooking oil, however, a spritz of cooking oil spray will do the job just as well.
-Here are more tips for cooking perfect pasta, every time.

 Prevent Sauce Stains